-- That data segmentation and classification occurs in line with SESLHD Information Security policy. - That securing of virtualised environments and classification occurs in line with Health ICT requirements and eHealth policies. - The service provider/ vendor must indicate the purpose of the use of any data that has been collected or received as part of the course of supporting the system. - Written authorisation must be obtained if the service provider is to use the data other than what it is intended for. - Data minimisation occurs is only to collect, obtain, derive and process data to the extent necessary (need-to-know principle). - Opt-out of data transmission option for data transfers and monitoring is available.

-- Data ownership is retained with the Local Health District at all times and must not be subverted. - All systems data is isolated from other vendor clients if in a mixed service environment. - That data context is employed to affirm data source incontestability and authenticity where data is transferred externally. - The systems/application owners, must take steps to establish disaster recovery management and implement continuity controls which are tested at regular intervals in order to ensure that they are valid and effective during adverse situation.
-The test are to be conducted at least annually.
+- That data segmentation and classification occurs in line with SESLHD Information Security policy. - That securing of virtualised environments and classification occurs in line with Digital Health requirements and eHealth policies. - The service provider/ vendor must indicate the purpose of the use of any data that has been collected or received as part of the course of supporting the system. - Written authorisation must be obtained if the service provider is to use the data other than that for which it is intended. - Data minimisation occurs is only to collect, obtain, derive, and process data to the extent necessary (need-to-know principle). - Opt-out of data transmission option for data transfers and monitoring is available. - Data ownership is always retained with the Local Health District and must not be subverted. - All systems data is isolated from other vendor clients if in a mixed service environment. - That data context is employed to affirm data source incontestability and authenticity where data is transferred externally. - The systems/application owners must take steps to establish disaster recovery management and implement continuity controls which are assessed at regular intervals to ensure that they are valid and effective during adverse situation.
+The test is to be conducted at least annually.